johnwargo/pi-remind-hd/readme.md

 ![Raspberry Pi Configuration Hardware Assembly](screenshots/figure-01.png)

 When the Pi boots up, log into the Pi using the default credentials (`pi`/`raspberry`).
 Next, you must change the Pi's hardware configuration so it can talk to the Unicorn HAT HD using the SPI protocol.
 Open the Pi menu (located in the upper-left corner of the screen), select **Preferences**, then **Raspberry Pi Configuration**.
-In the application window that opens, select the **Interfaces** tab, then enable the **SPI** option as shown in the following figure:
+In the application that opens, select the **Interfaces** tab, then enable the **SPI** option as shown in the following figure:

 ![Raspberry Pi Configuration Utility](screenshots/figure-02.png)